iebaker/filecourier/README.md

 # filecourier
-A helper for uploading to Citrix Sharefile
+A helper for moving files around Citrix Sharefile